ohmcodes/ASADiscordGlobalChatNodeJS/README.md

 5. Descriptions
 ```
+COMMAND ------------------ Other Chat command ServerChat (ServerChat command will not crash xbox players)
 CLIENT_ID ---------------- Bot client id
 GUILD_ID ----------------- Discord Server (Right click to your server and Copy Server ID) make sure developer mode is on
 CHANNEL_ID --------------- Channel to send and receive global chats (Right click to your channel and Copy Channel ID) make sure developer mode is on